-- 1. Determine the current number of completed trades in the database by running: select count() as count1 from SETTLEMENT. - 2.
+- Determine the current number of completed trades in the database by running: select count() as count1 from SETTLEMENT. - 2.
 Start Test Run 1 by submitting Transactions and ramp up to the Durability Throughput Requirements (as defined in Clause 6.5.4.1) and satisfy those requirements for at least 20 minutes. - 3.
 Induce the Single Points of Failure failure, from Clause 6.5.2 to a VM3 Virtual Machine.
 Note the failure time, e.g. by invoking the date(1) command. - 4.
 With the downed VM3 Virtual Machine no longer responding, the flow of transactions will gradually stop, and you should see a transaction rate of 0 in a short time.
 Abort the run, e.g. by hitting CTRL-C. Note that the benchmark kit log files are still in a temporary location and will get overwritten if you start a new run.
-Retrieve the log files and perform a preliminary post-processing of results using the following invocation of the benchmark kit:
+Retrieve the log files and perform a preliminary post-processing of results using the following invocation of the benchmark kit (also supply the same "-j1--java_heap_size" parameter that was used in the original invocation of runme.sh):

-'''

-runme.sh --report <RUNID> --recover aborted run
+runme.sh --report <RUNID> --recover_aborted_run

-'''
+Save the audit_check.log, mixlog_validation.log, and failed_transactions.log files.
+You will need them for step 14.
 Later, you will use the time noted in step 3 to invoke:

-'''

-runme.sh --report <RUNID> --failure time <time>
+runme.sh --report <RUNID> --failure_time <time>

-'''

 to calculate the throughput of the run before the failure to prove that the throughput requirements of Clause 6.5.4.1 were met.
+For time, use a format such as "Fri Jan 1 00:00:00 PST 2021".